Could this be your new interior design office?

-I would say that, depending on how much time you had to actually study and how “good” you wanted to get at decorative design, you could learn enough to start doing virtual design in 1-3 months.
+I would say that, depending on how much time you had to actually study and how “good” you wanted to get at decorative design, you could learn enough to start doing virtual design in three to six months.

 If you are taking a structured course go by the course recommendations.